AbuUsaid/chatApp/README.md

 ![Alt text](chatapp.gif)

-A real-time chat application built using React with Vite, Node.js with Express, and Socket.IO.
 This application allows users to communicate in real-time via a chat interface.

 ## Features